ARCHIVED-mean-stack/session-9/readme.md

 </html>
 ```

-Go to localhost:3004
+Go to `localhost:3004/layouts`

-Note - this page is unavaiable (even if it is in the root directory).
+This page is unavaiable (even if it is in the root directory).

 Add this route to server.js:

 ```
 app.get('/', function(req, res) {
     res.sendFile(__dirname + '/layouts/index.html');
 });